-Like Facebook local ads, you can set up local search ads for Google AdWords.
+Like Facebook local ads, you can set up local search ads for Google Ads.

-These ads work just like regular Google ads – with all the targeting abilities and extensions available.
+These ads work just like regular Google ads, with all the same targeting abilities and extensions available.

 What’s different is that they’re aimed at a local audience.
 So when someone types in “dental offices near me,” it could pull your ad.